- Chetham's College House was built in 1421, as a college for priests in neighbouring Manchester Cathedral

 The first pupils were admitted in 1656, and Chetham’s School played a vital role as an educational charity until the 20th century.
 Around it, the medieval town of Manchester flourished and grew into the world’s first industrial city – a journey chronicled in 1876 by Isabella Banks in her novel The Manchester Man, whose hero Jabez Clegg receives his early education as a student at Chetham’s.

 The 20th century brought huge expansion in educational opportunity and at one point three schools shared the yard – The Manchester Grammar School, Nicholls Hospital School and Chetham’s School, where boys still wore traditional Tudor dress.
 From the 1950s music slowly but surely put down firm foundations, helped by the strong musical tradition of a city which boasted two fine orchestras and two music colleges, now merged into the Royal Northern College of Music.

 In 1969, a bold and far reaching decision was taken – to change the boys’ Grammar School into a fully co-educational specialist Music School, with boarding accommodation extending its reach to students far beyond Manchester.
 Students lived and studied in the former Palatine Hotel and the former college buildings, until in 1978 the Long Millgate building, formerly home to Manchester Grammar School, was purchased to provide additional space.
 Our campus was then further expanded with the additions of New College House in 1994 and the Nicholls Building extension in 2004, increasing the capacity of our boarding accommodation.

 Fifty years later, Chetham’s enjoys an enviable reputation as one of the world’s most celebrated and internationally renowned schools of music.
-In 2012 saw Chetham’s Capital Project underway and its facilities transformed with the opening of the New School Building, a superb space for learning with acoustically designed practice and performance rooms, bright new spaces for academic study, and the opening of The Stoller Hall in 2017, a stunning new performance venue forging links between professional and student musicians.
+In 2012, Chetham’s Capital Project was underway and our facilities were transformed with the opening of the New School Building, a superb space for learning with acoustically designed practice and performance rooms, bright new spaces for academic study, and the opening of The Stoller Hall in 2017, a stunning new performance venue forging links between professional and student musicians.